|

 radiograph will be erased.

-The computed radiograph is selected under the Options pulldown.
+The computed radiograph is selected under the Options pull down.

-Toolbar |
+DRR Toolbar |

 Select an empty frame (by clicking the mouse on the large button